lvh/caesium/README.md

 ## Documentation

 The most important documentation for caesium is actually the [documentation for libsodium][libsodiumdocs].
-Since it's all just tiny wrappers around that, everything in it applies.
+Since it's all just relatively small wrappers around that, everything in it applies.

 [libsodiumdocs]: http://doc.libsodium.org

 ## Differences with other bindings

+Instead of making specific claims about specific libraries which may become outdated, here are a few properties you may care about:

+* caesium is written by a cryptographer who has experience binding cryptographic libraries.
+* caesium does not provide magic layers on top of libsodium that prevent you from writing secure software because of JVM memory semantics, while not getting in your way if you want the default good-enough behavior.
+* caesium uses jnr-ffi pinning correctly; resulting in zero-copy behavior between JVM and C land at the call site.
+* All APIs take `byte[]`, never `String`.
+This gives you the option of zeroing byte arrays out once you're done. `caesium` doesn't hide the no-magic C APIs from you; but you have to understand libsodium to use them.
+The upside of that is that this library provides the APIs necessary to use `libsodium` safely; e.g. with locked buffers with canaries, secure memset, et cetera.

 caesium tries to just give you the libsodium experience from Clojure.
 It maps fns to predictable names; `sodium_crypto_secretbox_open_easy` will be called